 A well-drafted shareholders’ agreement may include an agreed process for resolving disputes and in extreme cases, a right to take shares back from a shareholder or director who is in material breach of the agreement.

 We have seen some unfortunate cases where a director or shareholder loses interest or fails to contribute to the same level as other members of the family business but continues to receive the same income and the same share of profits.
 Where this is not addressed it is inevitable that it will lead to unrest between the family members/shareholders.

 It is never too late to put in place a shareholders’ agreement, but it will be harder to enforce terms on someone who doesn’t want to change the level of their contributions.
 This is why agreements should be put in place at the earliest opportunity and not as an afterthought.

 If an impasse is reached and a key decision cannot be made, the parties to the dispute may consider forms of alternative dispute resolution, rather than court proceedings.
 Mediation provides for the parties to the dispute to meet with when a neutral third party mediator to air any issues and see if there is a way to reach a compromise.
-A mediator can be a solicitor; however, this is not always the case.

 Benefits of mediation include:

 Most importantly, once the dispute is resolved or a compromise is reached, it may be a good time to document the outcome and update a shareholders’ agreement at the point of agreement.
 This should help to avoid similar disputes rearing their ugly heads again.